Read detailed information on some of the most common questions asked by solo-regulated firms converting to SMCR.

 Firms applying for Authorisation

-Firms submitting an application for authorisation prior to 9 December 2019 should continue to submit APR Controlled Function applications.
-At commencement of the new regime, these will be automatically mapped to the corresponding Senior Management Functions.
+Firms applying for authorisation prior to 9 December 2019 should continue to submit APR Controlled Function applications.
+If you submit an SM&CR Form A prior to commencement of the new regime, your Case Officer may ask you to re-submit the APR Form A. At commencement of the new regime, these will be automatically mapped to the corresponding Senior Management Functions.
 Your Case Officer may request additional information in relation to these Approved Persons applications, for example Statements of Responsibilities.

 Regulatory references and criminal records checks for applications before commencement

-The rules regarding regulatory references only come into force at commencement of SM&CR on 9 December 2019; regulatory references do not need to be submitted for Approved Persons applications submitted before then.
-See page 58 of the SM&CR Guide for Solo-Regulated Firms.
+The rules regarding regulatory references only come into force at commencement of SM&CR on 9 December 2019; regulatory references do not need to be requested for Approved Persons applications submitted before then.
+See page 41 of the SM&CR Guide for Solo-Regulated Firms.

 Individuals outside the scope of certification

-Only individuals who meet the criteria for one or more of the certification functions that we have defined come within the Certification Regime.
+Only individuals who meet the criteria for one or more of the Certification Functions come within the Certification Regime.
 However, if firms want to extend similar fit and proper assessments to individuals who are outside the Certification Regime on a voluntary basis, they can of course do so.

 Payment services and e-money firms

-SM&CR applies to firms that are authorised under Part IV of the Financial Services and Markets Act (FSMA).
-Firms that we regulate only under other legislation, such as the Payment Services Regulations or the Electronic Money Regulations, are not subject to SM&CR.
+SM&CR applies to firms that are authorised under Part IV of the Financial Services and Markets Act (FSMA) (link is external).
+Firms that we regulate only under other legislation, such as the Payment Services Regulations (link is external) or the Electronic Money Regulations (link is external), are not subject to SM&CR.
 This includes firms such as e-money institutions and Payment Initiation Service Providers.

 Delegating Senior Management responsibility